sandoche/Darkmode.js/README.md

 This library uses the css `mix-blend-mode` in order to bring Dark-mode to any of your website.
 You can use this library to display a widget or just use it programmatically without widget!
+It also uses localstorage by default so your last setting will be remembered !

 I have been inspired by this article: https://dev.wgao19.cc/2019-05-04__sun-moon-blending-mode/